 What do you write about in your journal?
 Not junior high obsessions about who likes whom (or not) and who’s dissing whom (or will).
 The first thing to write about are the problems you’re facing as a leader right now.

 Why write about problems?

 Because when we try to keep problems bottled up inside our head, they have an odd way of getting bigger and bigger.
-But when we get them down on paper, they become much more manageable, more reasonable, more solve-able, which is, more often than not, the brilliant by-product of jounraling.
+But when we get them down on paper, they become more manageable, more reasonable, and more solve-able, which is, more often than not, the by-product of journaling.

 Productivity guru David Allen observes, “The mind is for having thoughts not for holding them.”
 And while he was referring to capturing the natty details of life in a master things-to-do list, the principle applies to life’s bigger issues as well.